What to Eat in Florence

 This webpage contains affiliate links.
 See more details here.

-On every corner you'll find interesting eateries, restaurants, pastry shops and gelaterias, offering a huge variety of food options.
+Every corner holds interesting eateries, restaurants, pastry shops, and gelaterias, offering a wide variety of food options.

-Find below some of the most authentic food dishes you can try in Florence.
+Below are some of the most authentic dishes you can savour in Florence.

 Coccoli (fried dough balls)